Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina does not record which etudes by Schumann, Chopin, Rachmaninoff or Rubinstein were played in this program, but has speculated that the work by Scriabin was probably op.
+Notes: Satina did not record which etudes by Schumann, Chopin, Rachmaninoff or Rubinstein were played in this program, but speculated that the work by Scriabin was probably op.
 8, no. 12, in D sharp minor.
+The first attached review provides more precise details on the etudes of Chopin.
+Encores consisted of two waltzes by Chopin after the etudes (including on in A flat major), Rachmaninoff's Prelude in C sharp minor, op.
+3, no. 2, and Barcarolle, op.
+10, no. 3, after his etudes, and Paderewski's Minuet at the end of the recital.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 25 1919